Fort Bliss: World War II and postwar

 During World War II, Fort Bliss focused on training anti-aircraft artillery battalions (AAA).
-In September 1940 the Coast Artillery's anti-aircraft training center was established, and in 1941 the 1st Tow Target Squadron arrived to fly target drones (the 6th, 19th, and 27th Tow Target Squadrons were at the nearby Biggs Field).
+In September 1940, the Coast Artillery's anti-aircraft training center was established.
+In 1941, the 1st Tow Target Squadron arrived to fly target drones.
+The 6th, 19th, and 27th Tow Target Squadrons were at the nearby Biggs Field.
 On 3 August 1944, the Anti-Aircraft Artillery School was ordered from Camp Davis to Fort Bliss to make the training of anti-aircraft gunners easier, and they became the dominant force at Fort Bliss following the departure of the U.S. 1st Cavalry Division.
 On 15 September 1942, the War Dept. made space available for handling up to 1,350 POWs, while POW camps could be constructed.
-During the war, the base was used to hold approximately 91 German and Italian Americans and Japanese from Hawaii (then a territory), who were arrested as potential fifth columnists but, in most cases, denied due process.
+During the war, the base was used to hold approximately 91 German, Italian, and Japanese Americans from Hawaii (then a territory), who were arrested as potential fifth columnists but, in most cases, denied due process.

-By February 1946, over 100 Operation Paperclip German scientists and engineers had arrived to develop rockets and were attached to the Office of the Chief of Ordnance Corps, Research and Development Service, Suboffice (Rocket), headed by Major James P. Hamill.
-Although these men were initially "pretty much kept on ice" (resulting in the nickname "Operation Icebox"), they were subsequently divided into a research group and a group who assisted with V-2 test launches at White Sands Proving Grounds.
-German families began arriving in December 1946, and by the spring of 1948, the number of German rocket specialists (nicknamed "Prisoners of Peace") in the US was 127.
+By February 1946, over 100 Operation Paperclip German scientists and engineers had arrived to develop rockets, and were attached to the Office of the Chief of Ordnance Corps, Research and Development Service, Suboffice (Rocket), headed by Major James P. Hamill.
+Although these men were initially "pretty much kept on ice", resulting in the nickname "Operation Icebox", they were divided into a research group and a group who assisted with V-2 test launches at White Sands Proving Grounds.

+German families began arriving in December 1946.
+By the spring of 1948, the number of German rocket specialists, nicknamed "Prisoners of Peace", in the US was 127.
 Fort Bliss rocket launches included firings of the Private missile at the Hueco Range in April 1945.
 In 1953, funding cuts caused the cancellation of work on the Hermes B2 ramjet work that had begun at Fort Bliss.

-In late 1953 after troops had been trained at the Ft Bliss Guided Missile School, field-firing operations of the MGM-5 Corporal were underway at Red Canyon Range Camp, WSPG.
-In April 1950, the 1st Guided Missile Group named the Republic-Ford JB-2 the ARMY LOON.
+In late 1953, after troops had been trained at the Ft Bliss Guided Missile School, field-firing operations of the MGM-5 Corporal were underway at Red Canyon Range Camp, WSPG.
+In April 1950, the 1st Guided Missile Group named the Republic-Ford JB-2 the Army Loon.